nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 # Q3: Decoding the decision to migrate
 Migration is a multifaceted phenomenon driven by a combination of economic, social, political, and environmental factors.
 The decision to migrate can be based on push factors (negative conditions encouraging or forcing individuals to leave a place) and pull factors (attractive conditions luring individuals to a new place).

+We want to predict the percentage_weight of migration between countries.

 The factors we will examine as drivers of migration:

 - Economic Factors (GDP)